domoticz/domoticz/scripts/dzVents/documentation/README.md

 The domoticz object contains everything that you need to know in your scripts and all the methods to manipulate your devices and sensors.
 Getting this information has never been more easy:

-`domoticz.time.isDayTime` or `domoticz.devices['My sensor'].temperature` or `domoticz.devices['My sensor'].lastUpdate.minutesAgo`.
+`domoticz.time.isDayTime` or `domoticz.devices('My sensor').temperature` or `domoticz.devices('My sensor').lastUpdate.minutesAgo`.

 So this object structure contains all the information logically arranged where you would expect it to be.
-Also, it harbors methods to manipulate Domoticz or devices. dzVents will create the commandArray contents for you and all you have to do is something like `domoticz.devices[123].switchOn().forMin(5).afterSec(10)` or `domoticz.devices['My dummy sensor'].updateBarometer(1034, domoticz.BARO_THUNDERSTORM)`.
+Also, it harbors methods to manipulate Domoticz or devices. dzVents will create the commandArray contents for you and all you have to do is something like `domoticz.devices(123).switchOn().forMin(5).afterSec(10)` or `domoticz.devices('My dummy sensor').updateBarometer(1034, domoticz.BARO_THUNDERSTORM)`.

 *The intention is that you don't have to construct low-level commandArray-commands for Domoticz anymore!* The domoticz object tries to encapsulate every low-level commandArray-command into a nice API.
-If there is still something missing, please file a report in the Domoticz issue-tracker on github and until then you can always use the sendCommand method which will dispatch the command to the commandArray
+If there is still something missing, please file a report in the Domoticz issue-tracker on GitHub and until then you can always use the sendCommand method which will dispatch the command to the commandArray

 One tip:
 **Make sure that all your devices have unique names!! dzVents doesn't check for duplicates!!**